What is HbA1c and what’s the HbA1c normal range?

 Man using continuous glucose monitor

 At Selph, we regularly use CGMs with our clients to get a more accurate, personalised assessment of their sugar-handling and aid in making a plan to optimise their levels.
-If you’d like to know more and take the next step in optimising your metabolic health, get in touch today.
+Our CGM programme includes the use of the sensor for two weeks, a glucose challenge, a consultation with one of our experts and written report and plan.
+Find out more about our CGM programme.

 Get tips on living longer